⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Digital Experience

-Integrated platform for customer experience management, analytics, and commerce.
+Integrated platform and solutions for customer experience management, analytics, and commerce.

 Publishing and Advertising